What are urban access regulations?

 - do not allow dirty vehicles to go into the city (low emission zones)

-- or by other types of regulation.
-These other types of regulation we call key Access Regulation Schemes (key-ARS).
+- or by other entry restrictions or access regulations.
+These other types of regulation we call other entry restrictions, or key Access Regulation Schemes (key-ARS).

 To make it more clear for you, we list these under the different types of urban access regulation schemes.